-Guideline 69 - Intra-group transactions
+Guideline 75 - Intra-group transactions

-1.123.
-The participating insurance or reinsurance undertaking, the insurance holding company or the mixed financial holding company should ensure that the risk management system of the group and the individual undertakings include processes and reporting procedures for identifying, measuring, monitoring, managing and reporting of intra-group transactions, including significant and very significant intra-group transactions as referred in Solvency II.
+1.129.
+The responsible entity should ensure that the risk management system of the group and the individual undertakings include processes and reporting procedures for identifying, measuring, monitoring, managing and reporting of intra-group transactions, including significant and very significant intra-group transactions as referred in Solvency II.

-Guideline 70 - Group risk management
+Guideline 76 - Group risk management

-- 1.124.
-The participating insurance or reinsurance undertaking, the insurance holding company or the mixed financial holding company should support in its risk management at the level of the group by appropriate processes and procedures to identify, measure, manage, monitor and report the risks that the group and each individual entity are or might be exposed to. - 1.125.The participating insurance or reinsurance undertaking, the insurance holding company or the mixed financial holding company should ensure that the structure and organization of the group risk management do not impair the undertaking's legal ability to fulfil its legal, regulatory and contractual obligations.
+- 1.130.
+The responsible entity should support in its risk management at the level of the group by appropriate processes and procedures to identify, measure, manage, monitor and report the risks that the group and each individual entity are or might be exposed to. - 1.131.
+The responsible entity should ensure that the structure and organization of the group risk management do not impair the undertaking's legal ability to fulfil its legal, regulatory and contractual obligations.